kragen/derctuo/reuleaux.md

-aspects it omits (material handling, information, control, energy, force, thermodynamics, friction, efficiency, metrology, electricity, programmability, strength, tolerances, troubleshooting, wear, reliability, cost) as for what it includes:
+aspects it omits (material handling, information, control, energy, force, thermodynamics, friction, efficiency, metrology, electricity, programmability, strength, tolerances, troubleshooting, wear, reliability, cost, clamping) as for what it includes:

 > *A machine is a combination of resistant bodies so arranged that by
 > their means the mechanical forces of nature can be compelled to do